 He has lectured in music at Leeds College of Music, Birmingham Conservatoire, Royal Northern College of Music and The Royal Welsh College of Music and Drama and his commissioned composition include an hour-long suite for brass called “Sketches of a Northern Town” and “Undivided” – a suite for jazz orchestra and ceilidh band which premiered at Glasgow Royal Concert Hall as part of Celtic Connections 2015.

 He is the winner of Arts Council Wales' Creative Wales Award 2012 and is Artistic Director of Llandudno Jazz Festival.
 Listen to Neil Yates.

-The Chris Ingham Trio featuring Chris Ingham (piano), Arnie Somogyi (bass) and George Double (drums).
-The Trio are one of the UK’s leading rhythm sections and are regulars at Ronnie Scott's club and have received high praise in both the national and specialist jazz press.
-The trio will perform a new piece of music specially commissioned by Ipswich Jazz Festival.
+The Chris Ingham Trio are one of the UK’s leading rhythm sections.
+Described by Art Themen as "like being driven around in a Rolls Royce", the group which consists of pianist Chris Ingham, bassist Arnie Somogyi and drummer George Double are regulars at Ronnie Scott's club and have received high praise in both the national and specialist jazz press.

 Tickets: £15 in advance, £16 on the door.
 Concessionary tickets are available.
 Book via St Peter’s by the Waterfront or the New Wolsey Theatre.
 Buy Tickets